kodecocodes/i9t/multitasking/multitasking.markdown

 > **Note**:  If the locale of the iPad is set to a region with right-to-left language, swipe from the right edge of the screen to activate multitasking.

 Tap on any app to launch it.
 A small version of the app opens in the previous position of the list.
 At this point you're in **Slide Over** multitasking mode.
 Note that Travelog is dimmed out but otherwise unaffected.
-The app running in slide over mode sits on top of Travelog, and a short handle bar sits at top of the slide over.
+The app running in Slide Over mode sits on top of Travelog, and a short handle bar sits at top of the Slide Over.
 Swipe down on the handle to expose the list of multitasking apps and launch a different app in the Slide Over.

-You'll notice a handle at the edge of the slide over view.
+You'll notice a handle at the edge of the Slide Over view.
 Tap it, and you'll see the following:

 ![width=90% ipad](images/mt06.png)